adiKhan12/Expenses-Tracker/README.md

 ```
 You can then open your web browser and go to http://localhost:5000/ to view the home page, and http://localhost:5000/add to add a new expense.

+## Docker

+To run the application with Docker, follow these steps:

 6. Build the Docker image:
 ```